Yellow Diamonds Intensity Comparison: Fancy light, Vs. Fancy Vs. Fancy intense Vs. Fancy Vivid

-3. Emerald shaped diamonds reveal elegance and classic beauty better than any other shape.
-Emeralds are not so common when cutting fancy color diamond in general, since they do not "hold" color as well.
+3. Emerald-shaped diamonds reveal the elegance and classic beauty better than any other shape.
+Emeralds are not so common when cutting fancy color diamonds in general since they do not "hold" color as well.
 The Emerald shape gives the diamond a crystal look which is best for top color white diamonds: D- G colors mostly.

 4. Pear shape - Quite popular cut for yellow diamond and when cut well achieves a premium price in comparison to the rest of the cuts, since it concentrates color very well.

 5. Radiant cut - Radiant is a very popular shape when cutting fancy color diamonds in general.
 The shape tends to concentrate color very well.